Compañía de Minas Buenaventura S.A.A. research snapshot

 information Richness

 A-level information richness.
-Buenaventura provides audited IFRS statements, a 2025 Form 20-F, quarterly operating releases, mine-level production data, project disclosures and ownership information.
-The main limitation is that mining earnings are highly sensitive to realized metal prices, grades, recovery rates and provisional price adjustments, so reported results can change quickly.
+Buenaventura provides audited IFRS statements, a 2025 Form 20-F, quarterly operating and financial releases, mine-level production and cost data, project disclosures and ownership information.
+The main limitation is that mining earnings are highly sensitive to realized metal prices, grades, recovery rates and provisional price adjustments, and that the unusually high gold, silver and copper prices seen in 2026 amplify reported profit swings.

 bias Check

-The main AI bias risk is to treat the 2025 and first-quarter 2026 earnings jump as a permanent operating improvement.
-Much of the upside came with unusually strong realized gold, silver and copper prices, while San Gabriel was still ramping and some mine costs increased.
+The main AI bias risk is to treat the second-quarter 2026 earnings jump as a durable operating improvement.
+Much of the increase came from extreme realized prices: average silver price rose 160% year over year to $89.52 per ounce, gold rose 31% to $4,342 per ounce and copper rose 47% to $14,029 per metric ton.
+San Gabriel was still ramping with a first-time gold CAS of $5,640 per ounce, and a negative $92.7 million provisional pricing adjustment reduced the quarter.
 The reverse check is whether the business remains attractive if metal prices normalize, San Gabriel takes longer to reach steady state and sustaining capex stays high.

 ai Confidence